 It most frequently occurs in the setting of significant trauma, given the large amount of force required.
 The most common scenari...

-Posterior shoulder dislocations are far less common than anterior shoulder dislocations and can be tricky to identify if only AP projections are obtained.
+Posterior shoulder dislocations are far less common than anterior shoulder dislocations and can be difficult to identify if only AP projections are obtained.
+I high index of suspicion is helpful.

 Posterior talar process fractures may involve medial or lateral tubercle of the posterior process of talus.
 The posterior talofibular ligament attaches on the lateral tubercle and flexor hallucis longus runs between these tubercles.
 Unfused ossification center of the lateral tubercle forms the o...